tc39/proposal-smart-pipelines/readme.md

 placeholders** act as the parameter to a new function.
 When this new function is called, those parameter placeholders will be bound to multiple argument values.

-The term “**body**” is preferred instead of “**RHS**” because “topic” is preferred to “LHS”.
-However, “RHS” is still a fine and acceptable name for the body of the pipe operator.
+The term “**pipeline step**” is preferred instead of “**RHS**” just as “input” is preferred to “LHS”.
+However, “RHS” is still a fine and acceptable name for the right-hand side of a pipe operator.

 “**[Bare style][]**” can also be called “**tacit style**”, but the former is preferred to the latter.
 Eventually, certain possible future extensions to the